 Look for the blue Doors Open Lowell banners identifying participating sites.

-The official Doors Open Lowell program guide will be online and also available at the Lowell National Historical Park’s Mogan Cultural Center and Boott Cotton Mills Museum, Pollard Memorial Library, and other locations to be announced.
+The official Doors Open Lowell program guide will be online and also available at the Lowell National Historical Park’s Visitor Center, Mogan Cultural Center, and Boott Cotton Mills Museum as well as the Pollard Memorial Library in early May.

-The 2025 building roster is a work in progress and the listing below reflects sites confirmed for this year as of 3/18/2025.
+The 2026 building roster is a work in progress and sites will be added below as they are confirmed.

 Click on each building’s name to learn more about its history.